Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than simply listing your duties instead, emphasize tangible achievements and quantifiable results.
-Use notes to create your achievements simple to scan and intriguing for potential employers.
+Instead of listing the duties of your job instead, emphasize tangible achievements and quantifiable results.
+Utilize notes to create your accomplishments simple to scan and intriguing for prospective employers.

 4. Emphasize Transferable Skills